List of unproduced television projects based on Marvel Comics: Marvel's Most Wanted

-Untitled John Ridley-developed series
+Eternals

 By mid-April 2015, Marvel Television and screenwriter John Ridley were developing a series to reinvent an existing Marvel character or property for ABC, and in January 2016, Ridley confirmed it was in development and that it would incorporate the "socially conscious nature" of the Marvel Netflix series Jessica Jones and his series American Crime to it while still being direct entertainment.
 A year later, ABC Entertainment president Channing Dungey revealed Ridley was rewriting his script, with Ridley saying this was so the series brings something different to viewers of superhero television series to fill an area not explored by Marvel and hoped the series was nearing creation.
 By August 2017, Dungey was unsure if Ridley was still working on the project, and was confirmed to have "fizzled" in December 2019 when Marvel Television was shut down and folded into Marvel Studios.

+In January 2024, John Ridley confirmed on the Comic Book Club podcast that the untitled series was based on the Marvel property "Eternals" which received a live action movie adaptation in 2021.
+Ridley confirmed that the project is "not in the works anymore".
+Ridley proceeded to describe his take as "so f–king weird," and repeatedly contextualised that "but good" comparison.
+"There was my version, a good version, which is good to me…. which doesn't mean anything," he told the Comic Book Club podcast hosts.
+Eventually, "There was the version that [Marvel] ended up doing which… I don't think that version was particularly good—I'll be honest—and for all kinds of reasons."

 Damage Control

-By October 2015, Marvel Television and ABC Studios were developing a half-hour live-action comedy series based on the overworked and underpaid Damage Control clean-up crew that was mentioned in Agents of S.H.I.E.L.D.
-The series was intended to follow Damage Control as they deal with the aftermath of superhero conflicts, rescheduling events due to the conflicts, and retrieving lost items, with Ben Karlin writing and serving as an executive producer.
-It had the potential to begin airing by the 2016–17 television season, before the group was introduced as the "Department of Damage Control" in Spider-Man: Homecoming with Tyne Daly portraying head of department Anne Marie Hoag.
+By October 2015, Marvel Television and ABC Studios were developing a half-hour live-action comedy series based on the overworked and underpaid Damage Control clean-up crew that was mentioned in Agents of S.H.I.E.L.D., with Ben Karlin serving as the series showrunner and executive producer.
+The group were introduced as the "Department of Damage Control" in Spider-Man: Homecoming with Tyne Daly portraying head of department Anne Marie Hoag.
 The series was no longer moving forward by December 2019.

 Untitled Allan Heinberg-developed series

 In September 2018, ABC gave a production commitment to a series featuring lesser-known female superheroes, to be written by Allan Heinberg who would executive produce it with Marvel Television head Jeph Loeb, with the hope for it to be a "strong contender from the get-go".
-However, in February 2019, ABC chose not to proceed with the pilot, despite its "big" production commitment.
-Deadline Hollywood reported it was "unclear" if the series would be redeveloped.
+However, in February 2019, ABC cancelled their plans.

+Netflix Series

+On November 29, 2018, Netflix revealed that Daredevil was cancelled.
+In 2020, the former showrunner presented his plans for a fourth and fifth season, including the introduction of Owl, Gladiator, Typhoid Mary and the return of Bullseye.

+In a 2022 interview, Finn Jones revealed Iron Fist Season 3 would have focused on course-correcting the show and somewhat adapting the Immortal Iron Fist storyline and co-starring the character Orson Randall.

+On January 31, 2024, Luke Cage's former showrunner revealed the titles for the third seasons episodes.